Ann Story: Life on the northeastern frontier

 According to Weeks, “Widow Story” was a woman up to the task.
 She was, “of very large stature and masculine appearance, and possessed all the physical strength and hardihood which her looks would indicate.”
 He notes that she was not afraid of the Tories (Loyalists), Indian Americans, or the wild animals in the area, that she could fire a musket if needed, and that she could wield an axe and handle a lever for rolling logs as well as any of the men in the area.

 In early 1777, as word reached the northern frontier of the hostilities between the colonists and the British, many inhabitants in the sparsely populated areas of what would soon become Vermont began moving south to the security of areas with greater numbers of residents.
 Despite the dangers, Ann Story opted to remain on the farm with her children, even after all of her Salisbury neighbors had abandoned the area.
 She raised crops through most of the years of the Revolutionary War, though she went as far south as Rutland (a little over 20 miles) to spend the winters.

 During the war, Ann earned a reputation as a friend to the Patriots and a foe of the Loyalists.
 She acted on occasion as both a spy and courier for the Vermont Militia, or “Green Mountain Boys”, which two of Ann's sons were later to join.
-Otter Creek, beside which Ann's cabin was located, was a thoroughfare in those days.
+Otter Creek, near where Ann's cabin was located, was a thoroughfare in those days.
 The Story cabin was used to house Patriots passing through the area, including Col. Ethan Allen, according to oral tradition.
 Tradition also says that Ann even volunteered to fight, if needed, reportedly saying, “Give me a place among you, and see if I am the first to desert my post.”